-1 Networks are not part of the key stage 1 national curriculum for computing, but the title is used as a strand across primary
+1Networks are not part of the key stage 1 national curriculum for computing but the title is used as a strand across primary.

-^{}The numbers in brackets are a 'quick code' reference for each unit, e.g. 1.3 refers the to the third year one unit in the recommended teaching order.
+^{}The numbers in the brackets are a 'quick code' reference for each unit, e.g. 1.3 refers to the third Year 1 unit in the recommended teaching order.